Understanding minimum property requirements for a VA loan

 Suppose your appraiser suspects any of these to be risks.
-Then you or the owner will need to get in an expert geologist to say different.
+Then you or the owner will need to hire an expert geologist to say something different.
 And, if there’s evidence of existing damage to the home from such causes, a licensed contractor will have to fix it before you get a VA loan.

 FEMA designates special flood hazard areas (SFHAs).
-You can still buy a home in one of these.
-But only if you buy flood insurance.
+You can still buy a home in one of these, but only if you buy flood insurance.
+Note that flood insurance is not included in standard homeowners insurance policies and must be purchased separately.
 If the home’s uninsurable or you can’t get that insurance, the VA won’t guarantee your loan.

 That last paragraph applies in almost all SFHAs.
 But it doesn’t (you won’t need flood insurance) if your home’s in those zoned B, C, X or D by FEMA.